zama-ai/bounty-program/README.md

 <br/>

 <details>
-<summary>Who is reviewing submissions to the Zama grant and bounty program? </summary>
+<summary>Who is reviewing submissions to the Zama bounty program? </summary>
 <br>
-Our program committee is responsible for everything from accepting your initial contribution application to reviewing your code, merging your final PR, and getting you your well-deserved reward.
+Our program committee is responsible for reviewing your code, merging your final PR, and getting you your well-deserved reward.
 We have selected a broad range of Zama team members to ensure that the process is as fair, fast, and smooth as possible.
 </details>
 <br/>

 <details>
-<summary>What are the terms and conditions of the Zama Bounty and Grant Program?</summary>
+<summary>What are the terms and conditions of the Zama Bounty Program?</summary>
 <br>
 You can find the full terms and conditions for <a href="https://powerforms.docusign.net/481a39f4-8105-4260-9fcd-59d9fa967543?env=na3&acct=df3f43e5-2075-42dd-a930-8635ec487e8f&accountId=df3f43e5-2075-42dd-a930-8635ec487e8f">individuals</a> and for <a href="https://powerforms.docusign.net/29b850fc-ad19-4d09-9f49-b39bd8965bc0?env=na3&acct=df3f43e5-2075-42dd-a930-8635ec487e8f&accountId=df3f43e5-2075-42dd-a930-8635ec487e8f">companies</a>.
 </details>